GDPR Compliance

 Impact on the Financial Industry Under GDPR

-To stay GDPR-compliant, financial institutions must employ the necessary system to securely get, track, and manage the sensitive data of EU citizens.
-Moreover, all the customer’s sensitive data, being a part of the financial data, is the private data of the data subjects that have security requirements stated by GDPR.
+To stay GDPR-compliant, financial institutions must employ the necessary systems to securely get, track, and manage the sensitive data of EU citizens.
+Moreover, all the customer’s sensitive data, as part of the financial data, is the private data of data subjects with security requirements set by the GDPR.
 Thus, robust cybersecurity measures must also be in place.

 Financial companies must inform them and deal with requests regarding personal data by this system.
-Among the must-have elements of any GDPR financial institutions compliance are:
+Among the must-have elements of any GDPR financial institution are:

 Consent

 GDPR defines customer consent as ‘genuine choice and control.’
-All the responsibilities for getting consent are placed upon a company.
-This means that you need to ask for the user’s consent before collecting their personal data.
-Besides, it would help if you recorded how, when, and what was told about the consent to each user.
-Again, the user can ask for the withdrawal of their consent whenever they want.
+All the responsibilities for getting consent are placed upon the company.
+This means you need to obtain the user’s consent before collecting their personal data.
+Besides, it would help if you recorded when, how, and what was communicated about consent to each user.
+Again, the user can withdraw their consent at any time.

 Data deletion

-Under the GDPR, each person has the right to ask for the erase of their sensitive data by a bank or any other financial institution.
+Under the GDPR, each person has the right to request the erasure of their sensitive data from a bank or other financial institution.
 Even the data that a financial company has shared with any other third-party company.
-That is why all financial companies must employ reliable data inventories and tracking in place to fast and efficiently remove users’ sensitive data upon request.
+That is why all financial companies must employ reliable data inventories and tracking systems to quickly and efficiently remove users’ sensitive data upon request.

 Data breaches

-GDPR severely fines when there is a data breach.
-And by a data breach, they mean any case of a security breach that leads to the destruction, alteration, loss, access, or disclosure of a user’s personal data.
+GDPR imposes severe fines for data breaches.
+And by a data breach, they mean any security incident that results in the destruction, alteration, loss, access, or disclosure of a user’s personal data.
 In case of such a breach, you have only 72 hours to inform the regulator about it.

 Privacy by design

-According to this point of GDPR for financial institutions, data protection must be the foundation of any business policy, operation, or project.
-This also means that the company is fully responsible for compliance and data protection and shows exactly how they are compliant, not just reporting.
+According to this GDPR point for financial institutions, data protection must be the foundation of any business policy, operation, or project.
+This also means that the company is fully responsible for compliance and data protection, and shows exactly how they are compliant, not just reporting.
 If not, you can be fined 4% of the global revenue or €20 million (whichever is greater).

 Vendor management

 As for many other sectors, data is the foundation of any financial organization and is shared through many apps and software solutions.
-That is why creating a robust and transparent process of how external vendors must deal with customers’ data is vital.
+That is why creating a robust and transparent process for how external vendors must handle customers’ data is vital.

 Data protection officer (DPO)